A few comments from previous guests:

 The stable yard in 1933

-We are sad to announce that Sheila died on 14th February 2015.
-Her website www.sophiatree.co.uk gives further details about her ideas on women in the second half of life and there is information there too about her book Towards Wisdom which describes some of her work in this field and her beliefs about love and its role in human evolution, as well as including a brief autobiography.
-The book is available for £5 from the Grange.
+Sadly, Sheila died on 14th February 2015.
+Her book Towards Wisdom is still available.
+It describes some of her work in the field of women exploring the second half of life and her beliefs about love and its role in human evolution, as well as including a brief autobiography.
+The book is priced at £5 and can be ordered from the Grange.
 She also wrote a biography of Lucy Behenna, founder of Mothers for Peace, and that book is also available from the Grange for £5.
-We still host weekends for women in the second half of life under the umbrella of one of the Mindfulness courses.